crate/crate-howtos/docs/best-practices/data-import.rst

   - `indices.store.throttle`_

 Importing data using ``COPY FROM``
 ==================================

-Once the table is created it's time for the actual import.
+Once the table is created, it's time for the actual import.
 Use the ``COPY FROM`` command to import data into a table efficiently.
 For more in-depth documentation on ``COPY FROM`` see `COPY FROM`_.

 JSON import format
 ------------------